bottlerocket-os/bottlerocket/variants/README.md

 It reached end-of-life on July 25, 2021.

 Upstream support for Kubernetes 1.16 has ended and this variant will no longer be supported in Bottlerocket releases.

+### aws-k8s-1.17: Kubernetes 1.17 node

+The aws-k8s-1.17 variant included the packages needed to run a Kubernetes node in AWS.
+It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant was compatible with Kubernetes 1.17, 1.18, and 1.19 clusters.
+It reached end-of-life on November 2, 2021.

+Upstream support for Kubernetes 1.17 has ended and this variant will no longer be supported in Bottlerocket releases.

 ## Development